"An investment in knowledge pays the best interest."

 All help is good help, right?
 If you are considering the steep price of college, you are probably eager to receive any and all financial aid that is offered to you.
 It’s important to be aware of the different kinds of aid and what that is going to mean for you in the long run.
 Here is a description of the different kinds of financial aid that you may have available.
 Knowing the pros and cons of these different types of help can help you make the best choice for you!

 We’ll start with the cream of the financial aid crop!
 Grants really are free money because you don’t have to pay them back.
 Some are based on student need.
 If you are part of minority people group or have unique challenges facing you as you seek a higher education, you may qualify for a grant.
 If you are coming from a situation with a lack of resources, you’ll be more likely to qualify for grants.
 Grants can be given by federal and state governments, as well as institutions.
-And don’t forget about the merit-based grants.
+And don’t forget about the merit-based grants

 Pell Grants: These federal grants are given to undergraduate students with high financial need.
 All eligible students can receive Pell Grants, and money is given based on each individual’s need and the cost of the college they attend.
 Federal Supplemental Educational Opportunity Grants (FSEOG): If you qualify for this grant, chances are you have an exceptional financial need.
 The financial aid office of participating schools handles these directly.
 These are given on a first-come-first-served basis.
 Iraq and Afghanistan Service Grants: You may qualify for this grant if your parent or guardian passed away while on active duty, serving in the Iraq or Afghanistan war.

 Grants are free money, which is a no-brainer!
 Someone else gets to feel good about helping you get ahead in life!

 Competition is fierce for most of these grants, and funds are limited.
 Your likelihood of getting a grant is less than other forms of financial aid.
 Some grants require that you maintain a certain GPA to qualify.

 Scholarships are also free money going toward your education.
 These are awarded by private organizations or institutions that want to support the higher education of a specific demographic.
 There might be scholarships awarded based on merit, pursuing a specific major, going to a specific school, or based on an individual’s unique situation.
 Most scholarships require the applicant to write an essay or demonstrate the qualities being highlighted by the benefactor.
 Check out our scholarship filtering tool to see if there are any awards that you might qualify for today.